-2. Fees
+Fees

-Fees will be charged by the URS Provider.
-Fees are thought to be in the range of USD \$300 per proceeding, but will ultimately be set by the Provider.
-(The tender offer for potential service providers will indicate that price will be a factor in the award decision.)
-This is based upon estimation of experts, including panelists making decisions in similar environments and the Nominet Summary Decision model.

-A "loser pays" model has not been adopted for the URS.
-Given the nature of expected disputes through this mechanism, it is thought, more often than not, that no response to complaints will be submitted and the costs of recovering the fees actually received will exceed their value.
+- Fees will be charged by the 2.1 URS Provider, will charge fees to the Complainant.
+Fees are thought to be in the range of USD 300 per proceeding, but will ultimately be set by the Provider.
+(The tender offer for potential service providers will indicate that price will be a factor in the award decision.) - 2.2 A limited "loser pays" model has not been adopted for the URS.
+Complaints listing twenty-six (26) or more disputed domain names will be subject to an Response Fee which will be refundable to the prevailing party.
+Under no circumstances shall the Response Fee exceed the fee charged to the Complainant.